mariolukas/FabScanPi-gen/README.md

     If set, then instead of working through the numeric stages in order, this list will be followed.
 For example setting to `stage0 stage1 mystage stage2` will run the contents of `mystage` before stage2.
 An absolute or relative path can be given for stages outside the pi-gen directory.

+ FabScan Related changes to the original pi-gen:

+ * `FABSCANPI_STAGE` (Default: 'testing')
+    This can be set to define the build stage of the FabScanPi Image.
+Possible values are `stable` and `testing` This setting defines from which apt stage the FabScanPi Server Software is installed.

+ * `ENABLE_SWAPPING` (Default: 1)
+    This defines if swapping is enabled or disabled.

 A simple example for building Raspbian:

 ```bash